GlobalAICommunity/Workshop-CustomVisionAITools/README.md

 ## Sections

+* **Task 0:** Microsoft Azure Cognitive Services - Computer Vision [Go to Section](#task-0-microsoft-azure-cognitive-services---computer-vision)
 * **Task 1:** Microsoft Azure Cognitive Services - Custom Vision [Go to Section](#task-1-microsoft-azure-cognitive-services---custom-vision)
 * **Task 2:** Build Custom AI into an Application - Azure Logic Apps [Go to Section](#task-2-build-custom-ai-into-an-application---azure-logic-apps)

-## Task 1: Microsoft Azure Cognitive Services - Custom Vision
+## Task 0: Microsoft Azure Cognitive Services - Computer Vision

-Using Microsoft Azure Custom Vision service you can start to build your own personalised image classification and object detection algorithms with very little code.
-In this exercise we will create a tool classification algorithm using tool images sourced from [WikiMedia Commons](https://github.com/mdragt/ignite-learning-paths/blob/master/aiml/aiml20/CV%20training%20images/ATTRIBUTIONS.md), used for the Ignite Tours.

-We have 5 classes of tools with a various amount of images each.
-You can find the training files [here](CV%20training%20images/):
+Microsoft Azure Cognitive Services contain some pre-built models for the most typical tasks, such as object detection in pictures, speech recognition and synthesis, sentiment analysis and so on.
+Let us test the **[Computer Vision API](https://azure.microsoft.com/services/cognitive-services/computer-vision/?WT.mc_id=ainights-github-dmitryso)** service to see if it can recognize some specific objects in one particular problem domain: construction.

+Suppose we need to create an application that recognizes 5 types of tools:

 * Drills
 * Hammers